A Sieve-SMM Estimator for Dynamic Models: Introduction

-As in the usual sieve literature, this paper provides a consistency result and derives the rate of convergence of the structural and infinite dimensional parameters, as well as asymptotic normality results for finite dimensional functionals of these parameters.
-While the main results only provide low-level conditions for a specific choice of moments and sieve basis, Appendix \ref{apx:asymptotic} provides high-level conditions which can be used for a larger class of bounded moments and sieve bases.
-These results also allow to nonparametrically estimate quantities other than the distribution of the shocks.
+As usual in the sieve literature, this paper provides a consistency result and derives the rate of convergence of the structural and infinite dimensional parameters, as well as asymptotic normality results for finite dimensional functionals of these parameters.
 While the results apply to both static and dynamic models alike, two important differences arise in dynamic models compared to the existing literature on sieve estimation: proving uniform convergence of the objective function and controlling the dynamic accumulation of the nonparametric approximation bias.

 The first challenge is to establish the rate of convergence of the objective function for dynamic models.
 To allow for the general dynamics (\ref{eq:observed})-(\ref{eq:unobserved}) with latent variables, this paper adapts results from \citet{Andrews1994} and \citet{BenHariz2005} to construct an inequality for uniformly bounded empirical processes which may be of independent interest.
-It allows the simulated data to be non-stationary when the initial $(y_0,u_0)$ is not taken from the ergodic distribution.
 It holds under the geometric ergodicity condition found in \citet{Duffie1993}.
 The boundedness condition is satisfied by the CF and the CDF for instance.
-Also, the inequality implies a larger variance than typically found in the literature for iid or strictly stationary data with limited dependence induced by the moments.\footnote{See \citet{Chen2007,Chen2011} for a review of sieve M-estimation with iid and dependent data.}
+Also, the inequality implies a larger variance than typically found in the literature for iid or strictly stationary data with limited dependence induced by the moments.